JuliaDynamics/DynamicalSystems.jl/docs/src/index.md

 Welcome to the documentation of **DynamicalSystems.jl**!

+- If you have not used the library before, and would like to get started, then please read the [overarching tutorial](@ref tutorial) for the library.
 - The [contents](@ref contents) page gives a summary of all packages that are part of the library.
-- If you have not used the library before, and would like to get started, then please read the [overarching tutorial](@ref tutorial) for the library.
 - See the [learning resources](@ref learning) below to find out more resources about learning the library and using it in scientific research and/or education.
+- Besides the formal algorithmic/scientific content of **DynamicalSystems.jl** (those in the [contents](@ref contents)) page, the library also provides an extensive suite for interactive or offline animations and visualizations dynamical systems.
+These are found in the [visualizations](@ref visualization) page.
 - The remaining of this introduction page discusses our goals with the library, how to participate as a user or developer, how to cite, and other relevant information (see the sections of the sidebar on the left).

 ## Latest news

-The new major version, v3, of **DynamicalSystems.jl** has been released!
-This is a massive release, with a huge amount of new content, and a re-write of many of the fundamentals of the library!

-The full details of this release are too long to describe here, so please read more about it in our [changelog](https://github.com/JuliaDynamics/DynamicalSystems.jl/blob/main/CHANGELOG.md)!
+DynamicalSystems.jl moved to Julia 1.9+, and now exports visualization and interactive applications automatically once Makie (or Makie backends such as GLMakie) come into scope, using the new package extension system.

+The package InteractiveDynamics.jl is now obsolete.

 ## [Learning resources](@id learning)